 Oh, and I’m OK, too.
 I was wearing full gear, and only tore my jeans slightly.
 Armor cushioned my knee, so it just bruised a bit.
 The funny thing is I can’t even remember my leg touching the ground.
 The brain protects you in strange ways.

-Anyway, I pushed/rode the bike the 20m back home.
+Anyway, I pushed/rode the bike back home.
 I looked at that huge tear in the panel in the side, the broken mirrors, the twisted clip-on and realised that it would have instantly lost a couple of thousand dollars in resale value, unless I was very convincing.

 The thing that I realised immediately was that I wouldn’t write the 1098S off; I’d fix it, and keep it, and love it.

 Because I’m happy with the Ducati 1098S.
 The first time I rode it I fell in love hard and fast.
 Just fifteen minutes after getting into the uncomfortable saddle and nervously throttling myself down the road, I arrived at the vehicle registrations office a changed person.
 Palms sweaty, heart racing, I thought: this is it.
 This is the feeling I’ve been missing from nearly every motorcycle I’ve owned.

 So I have no questions that the 1098S (or any other rare and strange beast that can awaken the same feelings inside me; maybe I’d trade down to an 899 so I get ABS?) would be mine for a while and that I would be happy.
 But if this relationship were to work, I’d need to learn to ride it better.